Paisley Abbey: History

+Saint Mirren

 It is believed that Saint Mirin (or Saint Mirren) founded a community on this site in 7th century.
 Sometime after his death a shrine to the Saint was established, becoming a popular site of pilgrimage and veneration.
 The name Paisley may derive from the Brythonic (Cumbric) Passeleg, 'basilica' (derived from the Greek), i.e. 'major church', recalling an early, though undocumented, ecclesiastical importance.

+Priory

-In 1163, Walter fitz Alan, the first High Steward of Scotland issued a charter for a priory to be set up on land owned by him in Paisley.
+In 1163, Walter fitz Alan, the first High Steward of Scotland issued a legitimate charter for a priory to be set up on land owned by him in Paisley.
 It was dedicated to SS.
 Mary, James, Mirin and Milburga.
 Around 13 monks came from the Cluniac priory at Much Wenlock in Shropshire to found the community.
-Paisley grew so rapidly that it was raised to the status of abbey in 1245.
+Shortly before he died in 1204, Alan fitz Walter, the second High Steward, gifted the custody and revenues of the parish of Kingarth, which covered all of the Isle of Bute, to the priory.
+Walter Stewart, the third High Steward, made a grant of timber from the forest of Sanquhar for the building of the priory in around 1213.
+Gille Chriosd, lord of Tarbet, granted unrestricted access to his woods on Loch Lomondside for the extraction of other construction timbers.

 Monks from Paisley founded Crossraguel Abbey in Carrick, Ayrshire, in 1244.

+Abbey

+Under the patronage of the Stewarts and with the backing of the powerful founding Abbey of Cluny in Burgundy, Paisley grew rapidly.
+It was raised to the status of abbey in 1245.

 In 1307, Edward I of England had the abbey burned down.
 It was rebuilt later in the 14th century.
 William Wallace, born in nearby Elderslie, is believed to have been educated in the abbey for some time when he was a boy.

 In 1316, Marjorie Bruce, daughter of Robert I of Scotland and wife of Walter Stewart, the sixth High Steward of Scotland, was out riding near the abbey.
 During the ride, she fell from her horse and as she was heavily pregnant at the time, she was taken to Paisley Abbey for medical care.
 There, King Robert II was born by caesarean section, in a time when anaesthesia would not have been available.
 She was later buried at the abbey.
 A cairn, at the junction of Dundonald Road and Renfrew Road, approximately 1 mi to the north of the Abbey, marks the spot where she reputedly fell from her horse.

 In 1491, absolution was granted by Abbot George Shaw, representing the Pope and in the presence of the relics, to James IV of Scotland and others implicated in the death of James III at the Battle of Sauchieburn.
 By 1499 Shaw had had built a new, larger pilgrims' chapel and added the sculptured stone frieze which can still be seen today, showing scenes from the life of St Miren.
 It was originally brightly painted and may have been part of a rear panel of an altar before being put up as a frieze on the wall.